clayv/SDC_Project1/README.md

 ##Finding Lane Lines on the Road

-###YThe goals / steps of this project are the following:
+###The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)

 [image1]: ./test_images/solidWhiteCurve.jpg "Solid White Curve - Before"